(Hebrew בעלים) Baalim is plural, from Baal "mister, sir."

 Strictly speaking, the term bodhisattva addresses not a physical person but the human soul of someone walking the Direct Path.
 The bodhisttva is the human soul (Tipereth, the causal body), which is the servant or messenger of the inner Being (Chesed).
 The human soul earns the title bodhisattva by —because of love for humanity — choosing to advance spiritually by entering the terrifying Direct Path instead of the easier Spiral Path, a choice that is made only after finishing the Fifth Initiation of Fire (Tiphereth, causal body).
 By means of this sacrifice, this individual incarnates the Christ (Chenresig, Kuan Yin, Avalokitesvara), thereby embodying the supreme source of wisdom and compassion.
 That human soul is then a mixture of the divine and human, and by carrying that light within becomes a messenger or active exponent of the light.
 The Direct Path demands rapid and complete liberation from the ego, a route that only very few take, due to the fact that one must pay the entirety of one's karma imminently.
 Those who have taken this road have been the most remarkable figures in human history: Jesus, Buddha, Mohamed, Krishna, Moses, Padmasambhava, Milarepa, Joan of Arc, Fu-Xi, and many others whose names are not remembered or known.

 Even among bodhisattvas there are many levels of Being: to be a bodhisattva does not mean that one is enlightened.
-In fact, there are many falled bodhisattvas: human souls who resumed poor behavior and are thus cut off from their inner Being.
+In fact, there are many fallen bodhisattvas: human souls who resumed poor behavior, reviving their ego, and are thus cut off from their inner Being.

 "Let no one seek his own good, but the good of his neighbor." - 1 Corinthians 10.24